Frequently Asked Questions

 You get unlimited prescriptions through your Medicaid or CHIP coverage if you go to a pharmacy in Superior’s network.
 There are some medications that may not be covered through Medicaid or CHIP.
 A pharmacy in the Superior network can let you know which medications are not covered.
 The pharmacy can also help you find another medication that is covered.
 You can also ask your doctor or clinic about what medications are covered, and what is best for you.

-Superior provides prescriptions for all its members through US Script, Superior’s partner who provides your Superior pharmacy services for you.
+Superior provides prescriptions for all its members through drug stores contracted with Superior.
 You can get your prescriptions filled at most drug stores in Texas, including CVS, HEB, Randall’s, Target and Walgreens.
 You can also get them filled at many other pharmacies.
 If you need help finding a drug store, call Superior at 1-866-912-6283.
-A list is also available online at https://pharmacy.envolvehealth.com/.
+A list is also available online at Find a Provider.
 Remember to always take your Superior ID card and your Texas Medicaid card with you to the drug store.

 Children and young adults in foster care can get an eye exam once a year or more if their eyesight changes a lot.
-Foster children can also get glasses once every two years or more if their eye sight changes a lot.
+Children in foster care can also get glasses once every two years or more if their eye sight changes a lot.
 Glasses can be replaced if they are lost or broken.
-Foster care children are eligible for eye care services up to the age of 21.
+Children in foster care are eligible for eye care services up to the age of 21.
 Call 1-866-642-8959 for help in finding an eye care provider.

 Texas Health Steps is a program that provides regular medical, dental and vision checkups.
 It also provides vaccinations to members from birth through age 20.
 The checkups are very important.
 Texas Health Steps will help you know if your child is doing well and how to keep them healthy.